OBSchofieldUK/PowerLineThesis/README.md

 sudo apt-get install ros-kinetic-cv-bridge sudo apt-get install ros-kinetic-video-stream-opencv
 ```
+The Rapidjson libary is nessesary to run the code

 The Robwork Libary is also Nessesary to run the system.
 No need to install all the optinal dependecies and RWSim RWHardvare and RWStudio